Startup Funding Club SEIS Fund

 SFC Capital (“SFC”) is an angel investment club focused on very early-stage businesses.
 It identifies companies for investment and provides them with ongoing support and expertise.

 SFC launched one of the UK’s first SEIS funds in 2013.
-Since then, it has become a prolific seed investor, facilitating investments into 400 early-stage companies across a broad range of sectors.
-A 2022 report from PitchBook Data named SFC the fourth most active Angel & Seed investor in Europe, behind investors such as the Irish and French government investment arms.
+Since then, it has become a prolific seed investor, facilitating investments in nearly 500 early-stage companies across a broad range of sectors.
+A report from Dealroom named SFC the UK’s most active early stage investor in 2023.

 The SFC angel network is a group of over 500 active angel investors from various backgrounds, many with direct experience in building and investing in successful young companies.
 They co-invest alongside the fund and bring additional experience to the portfolio.
 SFC has also forged ties with some of the country’s leading universities and startup accelerators to broaden its deal flow.